Love Lost: Moscow

 I remembered that Esmeralda and Martha had mentioned to me at lunch that they had gone to the bar the night before.
 Also, I recalled Natasha had told me that she had a Russian boyfriend in Moscow.

 But I knew, in addition, Natasha had an American boyfriend in Washington, D.C.
-The man was a pilot for United Airlines.
+The man was a pilot for United Airlines and traveled around the world.

 On the second level of GUM, not far from the Louis Vuitton boutique, a young woman with short, black hair and a red shirt wiped a glass-topped table with a rag.
 The table was opposite an ice cream store.
 The waitress darted across the polished stone floor of the walkway and went back inside the small ice cream shop.